 3. Investment incentives for foreign investors

-Good news for all investors, the government of Indonesia has reduced the corporate income tax (CIT) rate from previously 25% to now 22%, and this applies to the 2020-2021 fiscal year.
-Moving forward, the CIT rate will be reduced even more to 20% in 2022.
+Good news for all investors: the government of Indonesia has reduced the corporate income tax (CIT) rate from previously 25% to now 22%, and this applies to the 2023-2024 fiscal year.

 Other than the CIT reduction, various tax incentives have been granted to encourage even more foreign investments.
 Export services that are produced in Indonesian territory, such as repair and maintenance, information and technology services, HR consulting, legal consultation, research and development (R&D) services, and toll manufacturing, are eligible for zero-rated value added tax (VAT).

 Furthermore, businesses that engage in R&D activities can enjoy a 300% reduction in gross income and businesses in the trailblazing industries are eligible for a 60% reduction in their net income.
 There are also fiscal and non-fiscal incentives for businesses that operate in one of the 13 special economic zones available in Indonesia.

 4. Huge population, growing middle class and competitive labour costs

 As of 2023, Indonesia’s population is estimated at more than 275 million people.
 The number is equivalent to 3.51% of the world’s total population and is expected to grow even bigger in the next few years.
 In addition to a huge population, the middle class in Indonesia is growing rapidly.
 Huge population means strong purchasing power and strong purchasing power implies that any kind of business can thrive and generate substantial profits, provided that the right markets are targeted.

 From the huge population, more than 40% are the working age population, according to the World Bank, making Indonesia a big pool of labourers.
 What is more, the country offers competitive labour costs compared to other countries like China, whose monthly minimum wage is increasing and Singapore, where everything is expensive.